OpenIndiana/oi-docs/docs/handbook/getting-started.md

 ```

 To list the entire contents of a package, use the command: `pkg contents <package-name>`.
-If the package is not installed on the local system, use the `-r` option.
+If the package is not installed on the local system, use the `-r` option to search the remote repositories defined on the system.

 The `pkg contents` command can also be used to list the dependencies found in a package.